gitrkaplan/Carousel/README.md

 # Carousel
-A web component for users who want to elegantly display an image carousel with previous/next features.
+A carousel for users who want to display multiple images but one at a time on a time interval.